 As indicated in the Regional Plan section, many of these targeted goals have already been actualized, or are in progress.
-Leveraging the HDCl regional grants, the five boards were able to come together with a mechanism to pursue many of these goals and provide a unified approach for serving three key industries as pilots for aligning service delivery.
+Leveraging the HDCI regional grants, the five boards were able to come together with a mechanism to pursue many of these goals and provide a unified approach for serving three key industries as pilots for aligning b.
+Describe the plans for coordination of administrative cost arrangements including the pooling of funds for administrative costs (if applicable).